OtaTran241/AI_Assistant/README.md

 ## Chat bot (Mode 1)

-   - However, you can use the ANN answering mode for clearer responses.
+   - This is a system that uses an ANN model to answer specific questions with clear results, while also conveniently utilizing the accompanying functions.
-      For example: What can you do?, Who are you?, ...
+      For example: What can you do?, Who are you?, open Notepad, ...
    - Particularly, it can answer medical questions
     For example: What to do if my muscle is pulled?, Which medicine to take if I get bleeding?, ...